esmero/archipelago-documentation/docs/advanced_twig_recipe_cards.md

 ## Twig Macros

-Archipelago's default Object Description Metadata Display (Twig) template includes 4 different helpful Macros that enable you to use a standard approach for outputting different metadata elements in the same way without the repeating all of the same Twig logic for every element.
+Archipelago's default Object Description Metadata Display (Twig) template includes 4 different helpful Macros that enable you to use a standard approach for outputting different metadata elements in the same way without the repeating all of the same Twig logic over many lines for every metadata element you want to reference--you can instead call a onetime-defined Macro in a single line in your Twig template for different elements.

-To use any of the following Twig Macros, you **need to first place defined Macro at the top of the Twig template you are using for your Object Description output**, then call the Macro in the template below as needed for particular Metadata Elements.
+To use any of the following Twig Macros, you **need to first place a defined Macro at the top of the Twig template you are using for your specific output**, then call the Macro in the template below that as needed for particular Metadata Elements.

 When calling the Macro in your Twig template, follow the patterns shown in the "Example Macro Usage for a Metadata Element" below each Main Twig Recipe Card section.